madsnesse/ProjectPain/README.md

 ## Resources used

-The resources we have used if not stated otherwise are the documentation for the dependencies used, mainly
+The resources we have used, if not stated otherwise, is the documentation for the dependencies used, mainly
 * https://bootstrap-vue.org/
 * https://getbootstrap.com/docs/5.0/getting-started/introduction/
 * https://vuejs.org/v2/api/